 Sensing the rebellious pulse of Paris, Bismarck decided to march his Prussian troops into the city on March 1 but only for a brief and symbolic two-day occupation.
 He astutely decided not to fully occupy it, only to guard its eastern approaches, and let the French shoulder the task of keeping order within the city through National Guard units.
 But this decision had its consequences.
 As Engels noted: “The forts were surrendered, the city wall stripped of guns, the weapons of the regiments of the line and of the Mobile Guard were handed over, and they themselves considered prisoners of war.
 But the National Guard kept its weapons and guns…”

 The Thiers regime appointed monarchists as high functionaries.
 It appointed its own choices as National Guard commander (the Jesuit general de Paladine), Paris police prefect (the Bonapartist Valenin), and for other key military posts.
-It sentenced to death a Blanquist leader of the Oct.
+It sentenced August Blanqui to death (later commuted to life sentence) as leader of the Oct.
 31 uprising.
 It suppressed six Republican papers for preaching “sedition and disobedience to the laws.”